Taking Your Packaged Goods East: How to Achieve Success in the Chinese Market05.15.18 / Kat Simpson

 Cultural Considerations in Symbols and Color

 Since we just learned that when taking an existing brand overseas, the main element you need to focus on is the language, it is important to mention that this process involves more than just using a translator to change it from English to Mandarin.
 Symbols, words, and numbers have different connotations in Western vs. Eastern culture.
 For instance, in the Chinese language, the verbal English of the numerical “eight” sounds very similar to the word meaning “make a fortune.”
-As a result, Chinese people often try to make connections with the number 8 whereas in western cultures, the number 7 is viewed as a symbol for good luck.
+As a result, Chinese people often try to make connections with the number eight whereas, in western cultures, the number seven is viewed as a symbol for good luck.

 Overall Packaging Considerations

 A dichotomy exists within the Chinese consumer where they want their packages to be bespoke and unique in order for them to stand out in the crowd, but packaging must not be wasteful in their form factor.
 Starting with the first aspect of this separation, studies have shown that younger shoppers are more often shopping the periphery of Chinese stores.
 Mintel noted how the use of transparent materials, contemporary design, recyclability, or unique shapes can help draw in younger consumers to the store center.
 In general, packages with more puzzling form factors or multiple elements that make “unboxing” a longer and more exciting experience are highly valued.

 Despite this desire though, China was the first country to pass an ‘Excessive Packaging Law’ in 2011 that prohibited companies from using environmentally dangerous and excessive retail packaging elements.
 The key rules put in place from this law are:

 - The permitted headspace (void-space) volume is restricted.